Learn things like how to find the perfect influencers for your business, how to execute an influencer marketing campaign, and other top strategies.

 Celebrities and celebrity influencers are almost synonymous these days.

-These accounts have 1M+ followers, usually in the range of 5-10M.
+These accounts have 1M+ followers, usually in the range of 5M-10M.

 He’s probably the most notable influencer in the entrepreneurship world on social media.

-So while most marketers tend to focus on micro influencers, because of their high engagement, some businesses have started to working with nano influencers.
+So while most marketers tend to focus on micro-influencers, because of their high engagement, some businesses have started to work with nano influencers.

-There are a variety of platforms that influencers use to market to their audiences.
-It’s important to know what’s out there to pick the best platform for your brand.
+There are a variety of social media platforms that influencers use to market to their audiences.
+It’s important to know what’s out there to pick the best social media channel for your brand.

 Here’s a list of the different types and their pros and cons.